-NOTE: Should malfunction (jamming) occur while loading, unloading or shooting, DO NOT PANIC-simply keep finger away from the trigger, be sure to point the muzzle in a safe direction; and if possible:

-Fully-cock the hammer and engage the Safety.
-Release barrel and remove the chambered cartridge.
+- NOTE: Should malfunction (jamming) occur while loading, unloading or shooting, DO NOT PANIC-simply keep finger away from the trigger, be sure to point the muzzle in a safe direction; and if possible - 1.
+Remove the Magazine - Fully-cock the hammer and engage the Safety.
+Release barrel and remove the chambered cartridge. - 3.
+Check pistol for damage and mechanical function. - 4.
+Check ejected cartridge.
+Do not load with damaged (dented or deformed) ammunition.